Komoszek/basztavision/README.md

 ```
 Bundled app will be available in `build` directory.

+## Features
+- Splitting cameras feeds of grabber card that allows for single camera feed at the same time.
+- Saving videos
+- Brightness and contrast control

 ## TODO
 - Project structure refactor
 - Support for multiple cameras